vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/tarkasangrahaH/sarva-prastutiH.md

 <details><summary>English</summary>

-"The quality that binds flour, etc is called viscosity /
+"The quality that binds flour, etc is called viscosity / The quality which is the cause why particles and the like become a heap, is Viscidity."
 </details>

 <details><summary>मूलम्</summary>